Adaptive ratchets and the evolution of molecular complexity: Complexity of immune recognition

-This correlation between immune complexity and the speed of antigenic evolution may explain why multiple epitopes occur in several fast-evolving RNA viruses, including influenza~\cite{wilson1990structural, klingen2018silico}, norovirus~\cite{white2014evolution}, and Sars-Cov-2~\cite{barnes2020sars, greaney2021mapping, harvey2021sars}, although successful targeting of a single epitope is sufficient for neutralization~\cite{lee2019mapping}.
-Other features of immune recognition are not contained in the minimal model.
-These include a feedback of recognition onto the speed of target evolution.
+In summary, we have shown that fast antigenic drift can induce selection for complex adaptive immune responses, in line with our general picture of complexity in dynamical recognition systems.
+This finding is consistent with observations: several fast-evolving RNA viruses, including influenza~\cite{wilson1990structural, klingen2018silico}, norovirus~\cite{white2014evolution}, and Sars-Cov-2~\cite{barnes2020sars, greaney2021mapping, harvey2021sars}, are subject to multi-epitope responses, although successful targeting of a single epitope is sufficient for neutralization~\cite{lee2019mapping}.
+However, the minimal model is insufficient to describe the full dynamics of immune recognition complexity.
+These processes depend on the long-term co-evolution of host immune systems and multiple viral pathogens \cite{chardes2022coevolution}, which is beyond the scope of this paper.
+Other features of immune recognition not contained in the minimal model include a feedback of recognition onto the speed of target evolution.
 If epitope mutations come with a collateral cost to the pathogen (for example, through their effect on protein stability), a complex immune response can slow down or halt antigenic drift; this effect has recently been reported for measles~\cite{munoz2021serotypic}.
-The long-term evolution of epitope complexity, which depends on the density of naive antibody lineages in recognition space and on the affinity maturation machinery, is insufficiently understood at present and beyond the scope of this paper.